-Some language adapted from Christopher Andrews, Jason Mittell, Robert Talbert and Brett Wortzman.
+Some language adapted from Jason Mittell, Robert Talbert and Brett Wortzman.

 If your program does not successfully pass all of the automated tests or meet the execution goals prior to the due date, you can still obtain full credit.
 To do so, you must submit a meaningful attempt prior to the due date (or extended due date, see below).
 You can then resubmit your assignment (multiple times) prior to the late deadline.
 Note that this deadline is different for different assignments but is tied to the sequence of the course.
 For example, the programming assignments are designed to prepare you for the project.
 That only works if you complete them before the project is really underway (e.g., the 6-7 week of the semester).

-If you would like your resubmission to be evaluated, please send the instructors an e-mail to that effect.
-All resubmissions will be evaluated after the final due date, but “early” resubmissions will not be evaluated until you notify me (since I won’t know if your code is ready).
+When you are ready for a resubmission to be evaluated, please send the instructors an e-mail to that effect.
+Resubmissions will not be evaluated until you notify me (since I won’t know if your code is ready).
 A meaningful attempt is generally characterized by passing some but not all of the automated tests.
 The ability to resubmit recognizes that learning is an iterative process that doesn’t always happen exactly on schedule.
 However, making an attempt by the due date ensures you are regularly practicing and solidifying what you are learning (especially while it is fresh!).